JustasMarkauskas/Document-Management-System/README.md

 * Browse to http://localhost:3000/ to see REACT UI
-* Browse to http://localhost:8081/swagger-ui.html#/ to use Swagger if you ran Spring Boot API with first option
-* Browse to http://localhost:8081/dms-app/swagger-ui.html#/ to use Swagger if you ran Spring Boot API with second option
+* Browse to http://localhost:8081/swagger-ui.html/ to use Swagger
-* Browse to http://localhost:8081/console/ to connect to database if you ran Spring Boot API with first option
+* Browse to http://localhost:8081/console/ to connect to database.
+In JDBC URL field enter db path: jdbc:h2:~/home/dmsDB1.db.
+Username: sa.
+Password: (do not write anything)
-* Browse to http://localhost:8081/dms-app/console/ to connect to database if you ran Spring Boot API with second option